Roberto Bolle: Early life

-Bolle was born in Casale Monferrato and lived during his youth in Trino, in Piemonte, a small town near Vercelli.
-He began ballet studies at age seven at a local school and was accepted at the La Scala theatre ballet school in Milan at the age of twelve.
+Bolle was born in Casale Monferrato, and lived during his youth in Trino, a small town near Vercelli in Piemonte.
+He began ballet studies at the age of seven at a local school and was accepted at the La Scala theatre ballet school in Milan at the age of twelve.
 In 1990, he was noted by Rudolf Nureyev, who chose him to play the role of Tadzio in the opera Morte a Venezia, but the Theater forbade him to accept the offer because he was too young.

 Career

 In 1996, following an appearance in Romeo and Juliet, twenty-year-old Bolle was promoted to principal dancer at La Scala.
 He left that position when he was 21 to pursue a freelance career.
 Since then he has starred in many ballets including Sleeping Beauty, Swan Lake, Cinderella, The Nutcracker, Giselle, La Esmeralda, and In the Middle, Somewhat Elevated.